Rnad95/reading-notes/Read19.md

 First-class function need not be purely functional, as they may use techniques from the imperative paradigm such as arrays or methods that use mutable cells, which update their state as side effects.
 The exact difference between pure and impure functional programming is a matter of controversy.

-- Pure Function always prodice the same results when given the same parameter meanwhile the impure maube produce different result.
+- Pure Function always produce the same results when given the same parameter meanwhile the impure maube produce different result.

 - The pure `never` has a side effect, the Impure has.